It was only a matter of time before medicinal mushrooms found their way into my herbal studies.

 What is Reishi?

-Ganoderma lucidum, reishi, also known as “ling zhi” in China, is the main species people refer to when discussing reishi, although there are several different species of Ganoderma with medicinal properties of their own.
+Ganoderma lucidum, reishi, also known as “ling zhi” in China, is the species most people refer to when discussing reishi.
+(There are several other reishi species with medicinal properties of their own).
 G. lucidum has been used in Japan, China, and other Asian cultures for thousands of years as a tonic for health and longevity and is often referred to as the “mushroom of immortality.”

 Numerous Beneficial Constituents Found in Reishi

-While noting it’s immune-stimulating and chemotherapy-enhancing effects, a Cochrane database review recently concluded that there is insufficient evidence to recommend it as a first-line treatment for cancer.
-(5) In Japan, it has been officially listed as an adjunct treatment for cancer.
-(Hobbs, 1986)
+That said, while studies do highlight reishi’s immune-stimulating and chemotherapy-enhancing effects, a review in the Cochrane Database concluded that there is still insufficient evidence to recommend reishi as a primary treatment for cancer.
+(5)

 Reishi Promotes Healthy Respiratory Function

-FYI, these same actions contribute to reishi’s effectiveness in treating seasonal allergies!
+As a side note, these same properties likely contribute to reishi’s usefulness in easing seasonal allergies.

 Reishi Combats Aging

-In addition to neuroprotective effects, bioactive compounds in reishi appear to stimulate production of nerve growth factor, which may be useful in treating neurodegenerative diseases such as Parkinson’s.
-Early research has shown that reishi compounds may interfere with signaling pathways in the brain that lead to the progression of Alzheimer’s disease, and it has been used to successfully treat Alzheimer’s.
+Early research also suggests that reishi compounds may interfere with brain signaling pathways involved in the progression of Alzheimer’s disease, and it has been used successfully in some treatment settings.
 (10)

 Reishi May Help Relieve Shingles Pain